 There are many aspects to this definition worth pointing out, but for the purpose of this article I’d like for you to pay special attention to the fact that I’m defining it as a potential.1

 Now, if empathy is a potential, then empathizing is what happens when that potential is realized.

-And what you get when you empathize is a subjective experience; one where you feel as if you are embodying or understanding an other.
-A common way to describe this feeling is to talk about a sense of connection, where the boundary between self and other is blurred.
-If you’re familiar with the sci-fi novel Stranger in a Strange Land, you may wish to think of it as an experience not much different from grokking.
+And what you get when you empathize is a subjective experience; one where you feel as if you are connected or at one with an other.
+A common way to describe this feeling is to talk about an experience where the boundary between self and other is blurred.
+If you’re familiar with the sci-fi novel Stranger in a Strange Land, you may wish to think of it as an experience similar to grokking.

 So then, how does our empathy get realized?
 Well, sometimes it gets realized instantly almost as an involuntary reflex.
 In this case, there is no effort needed to realize it.

 Think of a friend you’ve known for a long time.
 Think of a time when without him saying a single word, you were able to tell precisely what he was thinking, feeling, wanting, or needing.
 Maybe you finished his sentences or said exactly the thing that he needed to hear when he needed to hear it.
-Those are all examples of moments when your empathy was realized instantly.
+Those are all examples of moments when your empathy was realized instantly and without effort.